Better Mental Health for All

 Better Mental Health for All presents a précis of the evidence most relevant to public health practice and signposts useful information for those who want to find out more.

 Future areas that will be covered include the social determinants of mental health and mental health inequalities.
 Contact us via to let us know if this resource is meeting your needs or if you have any suggestions for further topics to be included.
-Or join in the discussion and information sharing at FPH’s virtual Network Group for mental health.

 - “Achieving parity of esteem between mental and physical health is everybody’s business and responsibility.
 That’s why the Royal College of Psychiatrists is working with FPH and standing up for mental health.
 This FPH resource is an important tool for the promotion of mental wellbeing and the primary prevention of mental illness.”